 The 8-bit Sleep register enables each UART separately to enter Sleep mode.
 Sleep mode reduces power consumption when the system needs to put the UART(s) to idle.
 The UART enters sleep mode when there is no interrupt pending.
 When all 8 UARTs are put to sleep, the on-chip oscillator shuts off to further conserve power.
-In this case, the octal UART is awaken by any of the UART channels from a receive data byte or a change on any of the modem inputs (CTS#, DSR#, CD#, RI#).
+In this case, the octal UART is awaken by any of the UART channel on from a receive data byte or a change on the serial port.
 The UART is ready after 32 crystal clocks to ensure full functionality.
 Also, a special interrupt is generated with an indication of no pending interrupt.
 Logic 0 (default) and logic 1 disable and enable sleep mode respectively.